 Find & Apply For Teacher Assistant Jobs In Franklin, North Carolina

-Teacher Assistant jobs in Franklin, North Carolina involve providing support to teachers in the classroom, assisting with lesson preparation, supervising students, and grading assignments.
-It is a rewarding role that requires good communication skills, patience, and a passion for education.
+Teacher Assistant jobs in Franklin, North Carolina involve supporting lead teachers in classroom activities, assisting with student supervision, and helping with lesson preparation.
+Duties include grading assignments, monitoring student progress, and communicating with parents.
+Teacher Assistants must have strong communication skills, patience, and a passion for working with children.
 Below you can find different Teacher Assistant positions in Franklin, North Carolina.

 Jobs in Franklin